 Knocked Up (2007) – Psilocybin

 Knocked Up is a romantic comedy released in 2007, directed by Judd Appatow and starring Katherine Heigl, Seth Rogen, and Paul Rudd.
-It tells the story of Alison, a tv reporter (Heigl) who gets drunk and has a one night stand with a random man at a club (Rogen) that ends up pregnant.
-While the movie has been called sexist, and simply not that great in the last few years, it was positively received by both the box office and critics at the time of its release.
+It tells the story of Alison, a TV reporter (Heigl) who gets drunk and has a one night stand with a random man at a club (Rogen), then ends up pregnant.
+While the movie has been labelled as sexist and simply not that great in the last few years, it was positively received by both the box office and critics at the time of its release.

 Like many other films starring Seth Rogen, Knocked Up heavily relies on drug use for comic relief.
 The main male character, Ben Stone (Rogen), is the typical underachieving and dimwitted stoner stereotype.
 Around the middle of the movie, Ben and Alison’s brother in law Pete (Rudd) eat psilocybin mushrooms and go to see a Cirque Du Soleil performance.